Case Study: Meta Review of Clients' SEO Performance

 After implementing our strategy for a median of 18 months, our clients saw an overall growth of 164% and a monthly growth of 11%.

-Flywheel’s SEO methodology has been proven to drive qualified traffic to client sites.
-Upon analyzing our strategy, here are our key takeaways:
+Flywheel’s SEO methodology has been proven to drive qualified traffic to our client’s sites.
+In addition to the results below, we’ve been recognized as SEL’s 2021 Boutique SEO Agency of the Year and one of the top digital marketing agencies in Vancouver.
+Upon reviewing our strategy, here are our key takeaways:

 - Our data-driven approach to SEO works.